-Today marks the 73rd anniversary if the liberation of Maastricht, the first city in the Netherlands to be liberated from the Nazi’s.
+Today marks the 74th anniversary of the liberation of Maastricht, the first city in the Netherlands to be liberated from the Germans.

 Due to the fact that the small village of Wyck,nowadays a suburb of Maastricht) had been liberated on the 13th of September by 117 Old Hickory, the commander of the 353rd division,General Paul Mahlmann, of the Wehrmacht decided not to defend the the city and joined the the 176th division in Maasmechelen (Belgium) during the night of the 13-14th September.